me2d13/msfs-web-api/README.md

 ## Features

-- System tray application with easy access to API documentation
-- Swagger UI for API exploration and testing
-- Real-time connection status monitoring
 - SimVar get/set functionality through REST endpoints with optional output aliases
 - REST endpoint for SimConnect event sending (simulator commands)
 - WebSocket streaming of SimVar updates (same request body as getMultiple)
+- Variable UDP output - simulation variables can be streamed via UDP (e.g. for home cockpit hw)
+- System tray application with easy access to API documentation
+- Swagger UI for API exploration and testing
 - YAML configuration file support with command-line override

-- Variable UDP output - simulation variables can be streamed via UDP (e.g. for home cockpit hw)
+## Disclaimer

+I'm Java developer and have no experience with C# or .NET development.
+The application is 80% AI-generated, just keeping maintainable structure.
+It has 2 main purposes for me:
+1. make SimConnect accessible from javascript so I can build web-based cockpit panels (see [fs-web-panels](https://github.com/me2d13/fs-web-panels) repo)
+1. send UDP data to my [motorized thtrottle quadrant](https://github.com/me2d13/mtu-pio) so it moves even for MSFS (not only X-Plane))

 ## Running the Application